oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/DesignPatterns/autorun/README.md

 # Autorun Kernels
 This FPGA tutorial demonstrates how to create the equivalent of OpenCL 'autorun' kernels in oneAPI.
-An autorun kernel is one that is submitted before the main() function begins.
-Typically autorun kernels will never finish..
-These kernels are submitted before the main function begins and typically loop forever.
+An autorun kernel is one that is submitted before the `main()` function begins, and typically (though not necessarily) never finishes.

 ***Documentation***:  The [DPC++ FPGA Code Samples Guide](https://software.intel.com/content/www/us/en/develop/articles/explore-dpcpp-through-intel-fpga-code-samples.html) helps you to navigate the samples and build your knowledge of DPC++ for FPGA. <br>
 The [oneAPI DPC++ FPGA Optimization Guide](https://software.intel.com/content/www/us/en/develop/documentation/oneapi-fpga-optimization-guide) is the reference manual for targeting FPGAs through DPC++. <br>